beijitianya/myremote/README.md

 ========

-this is my second remote program git create a branch is quick.
+this is my second remote program git create a branch is quick and simple.